 The parties involved will have equal opportunities to present information to the investigators including the opportunity to present witnesses including fact and expert witnesses and other inculpatory and exculpatory evidence.
 The investigator will then create an investigative report that fairly summarizes relevant evidence, including inculpatory and exculpatory evidence and, at least 5 days prior to a hearing, send to each party and the party's advisor, if any, the investigative report in an electronic format, for their review and written response.
-The written response of any party will be included as an attachment to the investigative report at the hearing.
+A written response from either part must be received at least 2 days prior to the hearing and the written response of any party will be included as an attachment to the investigative report at the hearing.

-Under no circumstances, except with voluntary consent, will an individual (including an employee or applicant) be required to discuss the alleged discriminatory and/or retaliatory conduct with the person alleged to have committed the discrimination and/or retaliation.
-This applies before, during, and after investigation of any grievance.
+Under no circumstances will the University require, an individual (including an employee or applicant) to discuss the alleged discriminatory and/or retaliatory conduct with the person alleged to have committed the discrimination and/or retaliation during any stage of the process.